 Residential Tenancies Amendment Bill

-It’s important for landlords and tenants to note that these changes are not yet law, and do not yet affect tenancies.
+It’s important for landlords and tenants to note that these changes will not affect tenancies until 2025.

 90-day ‘no cause’ terminations for periodic tenancies without requiring a specific ground for ending the tenancy. |